Ian-Halll/NotAnotherTextEditor/README.md

 - [Questions](#questions)

 ## Installation
-To install, please visit the publicly hosted website at, from there, you can simply install using the button in the top left corner.
+To install, please visit the publicly hosted website at https://notanothertexteditor.herokuapp.com/, from there, you can simply install using the button in the top left corner.

 ## Usage
 The app is a straightforward text editor, useful for writing out notes, code snippets, or drafting documentation for a project.